 Look Who's Laughing: The Power of Humor

-Understanding My Neighbor (Presented with Dr. Scott Simpson)
+Understanding My Neighbor (with Dr. Scott Simpson)

 Learning About the Oceti Sakowin Essential Understandings (Presented with Dr. Scott Simpson)

-This program provides an overview and experience with the Oceti Sakowin Essential Understandings, the Native American culture and language standards for our state.
+This program provides an overview and experience with the Oceti Sakowin Essential Understandings - the Native American culture and language standards for our state.
 The OSEU were written by Lakota, Dakota and Nakota elders in South Dakota and express what is most important for people (Native and Non-Native) to understand about the culture and language of the Oceti Sakowin, the Seven Council Fires.
 This program will give participants time to learn about the OSEU as well as engage in conversations to deepen their understanding of the people who have lived in this region the longest.

-Professor of History/Government, Presentation College
+Professor of English

 1500 N Main St, Aberdeen, SD 57401